The Importance of Your Personal Statement Residency Internal Medicine

 - Select an anecdote that can provide you with a clear storyline for your writing and to help maintain the interest of the reader.

 - Your opening line in residency application personal statement pediatrics or other must be capable of grabbing the readers full attention and making them want to read.
 So spend extra time developing your hook.

 - Avoid any form of cliché, they want to read your own words not something that is generally overused and ineffective.

-- Use language that is easily understood by everyone, never use slang, acronyms or words that are overly complicated and unusual from your thesaurus.
+- Use language that is easily understood by everyone never uses slang, acronyms or words that are overly complicated and unusual from your thesaurus.

 - Write about yourself, this is a personal statement so always ensure that you are writing about you and not others.

-- Make every work count; remove excessive descriptions and unnecessary adverbs so that your writing is concise and to the point.
+- Make every word count, remove excessive descriptions and unnecessary adverbs so that your writing is concise and to the point.

 - Revise your writing, your initial draft will almost certainly be too long and you will need to revise it to make it more targeted and concise.

 Where Are the Best Internal Medicine Programs?

-Applicants will often want to ensure that they work with the best ranked programs, after all they often lead into better placements later in your career.
+Applicants will often want to ensure that they work with the best-ranked programs, after all, they often lead to better placements later in your career.
 So when you are applying for a program in this all-embracing discipline you will want to know which are considered the best.
 The following are generally considered to offer the best internal medicine programs: